What you build

 To run this test on your machine, try the following:

-You can also see it in the MicroRaft Github repository.
+You can also see it in the MicroRaft GitHub repository.

-In this test, we create a new Raft endpoint, endpoint4
+In this test, we create a new Raft endpoint, endpoint4, and add it to the Raft

 group in the following lines: